ptrckmrgn/storytime/README.md

 # storytime
-This is a digital CV I built using vanilla JS and some very cool libraries.
+This is a digital CV I built using Jekyll vanilla JS and some very cool libraries.

 ## View
 [Coming Soon]